Field ReferencePlanning

 The results panel shows three sections:

-• Green banner (“Can make 50 cases”) — you have enough materials.
+• Green banner (“Can make 50 cases”) — nothing binds.

 Material bars — a visual breakdown of each ingredient’s availability.
 Bars are sorted worst-to-best: